TadaSanar/HPER/README.md

 ===========
 ## Description

 Utilizing human in Bayesian optimization loop, case perovskite stability optimization.

+The current repository is fitted only for running simulations and needs modifications for running live Bayesian optimization loops.

 Data fusion approach presented in repository SPProC has been further generalized here.
-It can take in arbitrary data fusion data as csv files, and if new data fusion data arrives within each BO round, their corresponding csv files are fed in in a vector format.
-The pre-defined scaling factors for both the GPR model and the probability model can be feeded in, too.
-The constraint can also be defined as an arbitrary function (ongoing work).
+The implementation can take in arbitrary data fusion data as DataFrames (later on in the live Bayesian optimization loop the input will be csv files).
+If new data fusion data arrives within each BO round, their corresponding csv files are fed in in a vector format.

+The data fusion approach has additional hyperparameters: a scaling factor for scaling data fusion data into a probability distribution (beta), gradient limit for determining when to query humans (g), and the radius of an exclusion zone determining how far the point needs to be from the points previously evaluated by the humans before it can be queried on humans (r).
+Additional parameters include the hyperparameters for the GP model that is fitted on the human evaluation data.

 Most of the code works for any dimensionality of the search space (not yet tested).

+This is work in progress - please follow the updates in the repository (or drop an email) if you want to know when the work is in a stable mode.

 ## Installation
 To install, just clone the following repository and sub-repository: